MdTaufiqurRahman/Soccer-Clubs/README.md

-# Soccer Frenzy - explore your favourite team
+# Soccer Clubs - explore your favourite team
 A platform where you can find information about your favourite team.

 ## 🚀 Getting started
 This project is deployed at : https://soccer-clubs.netlify.app/

+Guide for local deployment -

+1. Clone the repository

+2. Install dependencies
+npm install
+3. Run app
+npm start

 ## 🧐 Feature list
  explore favourite soccer clubs